 Implementing HIPAA’s Security Rule Safeguards Makes Good Business Sense

 HIPAA’s technical, physical, and administrative safeguards are not only essential to achieving HIPAA compliance for healthcare organizations, but make good business sense for every enterprise.
 Protecting your organization by implementing many of the HIPAA safeguards ensures your business complies to good cybersecurity practices.
 Not only does this protect your organization from possible cyber attacks, but it also assures your stakeholders you have appropriate processes and procedures in place, which ultimately builds trust in your brand and your business.

-JMARK has been helping healthcare businesses in Springfield, Tulsa, and Fayetteville increase their success with the help of innovative I.T. solutions for thirty years.
+JMARK has been helping healthcare businesses in Springfield and Tulsa increase their success with the help of innovative I.T. solutions for thirty years.
 The driving force behind everything we do is to help our clients move their business forward and achieve their goals.
 To learn more about how we can help you meet HIPAA compliance by implementing innovative technology solutions and improving your security processes, contact us today.

 - [email protected]